SCSLabISU/xPLNet/README.txt

 ##################################################################################################

-THE FOLLOWING DESCRIBES THE MODEL ARCHITECTURE AND HYPER-PARAMETERS:
+THE FOLLOWING DESCRIBES THE MODEL ARCHITECTURE AND HYPER-PARAMETERS (use the seed # provided to reproduce the results from the paper):

 seed = 1337 (use numpy.random.seed(seed))